PPC Management South Africa: What Good Management Looks Like

 Quarterly commercial review

-That rhythm is usually more valuable than random bursts of reactive changes.
+That rhythm is often more valuable than random bursts of reactive changes.

 Warning signs that management is too light